I’ve had one failed blog.

 Meaning have to analyze the call-to-action before you write a blog post.

 The different types of call-to-action for Blog Posts

-- To raise brand awareness – Posts like tutorials, case-studies or list posts are perfect for raising brand awareness of the blog.
+- To raise brand awareness – Posts like tutorials, case studies or list posts are perfect for raising the brand awareness of the blog.
 These tend to gain lots of comments and also get a lot of social shares.

 - To make affiliate sales – Posts that are centered around an affiliate product like tutorials do very well.
 Make sure to include lots of screenshots and if possible you can even add a video to promote the affiliate product.